 Iran nuke deal could push oil prices lower

-NEW YORK (AP) — Oil prices could be headed lower after the preliminary nuclear deal between Iran and six world powers, even though it does not allow Iran to export more oil.
+NEW YORK (AP) — World oil prices could be headed lower after the preliminary nuclear deal between Western nations and Iran, even though the deal does not loosen sanctions on Iran's oil exports.

 In the short term, the deal may make it easier for Iran to sell the oil it is already allowed to sell under the sanctions, which would increase supplies on the world market.
 And the newfound cooperation between Iran and the West eases tensions that pushed oil prices higher in recent years.